Seether: Musical style and influences

-Seether's musical style has been described as post-grunge, alternative metal, hard rock, and nu metal.
-The band is heavily influenced by American grunge groups such as Nirvana and Alice in Chains.
+Seether has been described as post-grunge, hard rock, alternative metal and alternative rock, while their early work has been characterized as nu metal.
+The band is heavily influenced by American grunge, such as Nirvana and Alice in Chains.
 AllMusic's Stephen Thomas Erlewine wrote "Seether's lead singer/songwriter, Shaun Morgan, is an unabashed, unapologetic worshiper of Kurt Cobain, using Nirvana's sound as a template for Seether."
 Seether have also been influenced by Deftones and Nine Inch Nails.
-Si Vis Pacem, Para Bellum in particular takes heavy influence from the bands A Perfect Circle and Deftones.
+Si Vis Pacem, Para Bellum, in particular, takes heavy influence from the bands A Perfect Circle and Deftones.